tywalch/electrodb/README.md

 }
 ```

 Elements of the `unprocessed` array are unlike results received from a query.
 Instead of containing all the attributes of a record, an unprocessed record only includes the facets defined in the Table Index.
-This is in keeping with DynamoDB's practice of returning back only Keys in the case of unprocessed records.
+This is in keeping with DynamoDB's practice of returning only Keys in the case of unprocessed records.
 For convenience, ElectroDB will return these keys as facets but you can pass the [query option](#query-options) `{lastEvaluatedKeyRaw:true}` override this behavior and return the Keys as they came from DynamoDB.

 ### Update Record
 To update a record, pass all Table index facets to the update method and then pass `set` attributes that need to be updated.
 This example contains an optional conditional expression.

-*Note: If your update includes changes to an attribute that is also a facet for a global secondary index, you must provide all facets for that index.*
+> Note: If your update includes changes to an attribute that is also a facet for a global secondary index, you must provide all facets for that index.

 ```javascript
 await StoreLocations